+LES SSON 1: INTRODUCTION TO FOOD SECURITY

-You and your group are representatives of the following country Fellow country representatives
+and your group are representatives of the following country

+Fell ow country representatives

-With your smaller team of country representatives, collect background information about your country:
+Wit h your smaller team of country representatives, collect background information about your country:

-- 1. Annual rainfall
+1. Annual rainfall

-- 2. Current population size
+2. Current population size

-- 3. Land area
+3. Land area

-- 4. Population density (people per square kilometer) Population growth rate 5.
-Exports (price and main materials) 6.
-7. Imports (price and main materials) Per capita income 8.
-Political issues 9.
-10. Cultural and/or religious notes 11.
-Main transportation and any difficulties 12.
-Land use 13.
-Water resources and use for agriculture 14.
-Fertilizers (use, import/export) 15.
-Current environmental issues 16.
-Staple food crop and dietary preferences 17.
-Primary crop production 18.
-Primary type of farming 19.
-Land area dedicated to growing crops (compared to other land use) 20.
-Biomes 21.
+4. Population density (people per square kilometer)

+5. Population growth rate

+6. Exports (price and main materials)

+7. Imports (price and main materials)

+8. Per capita income

+9. Political issues

+10. Cultural and/or religious notes

+11. Main transportation and any difficulties

+12. Land use

+Water resources and use for agriculture

+14. Fertilizers (use, import/export)

+15. Current environmental issues

+16. Staple food crop and dietary preferences

+17. Primary crop production

+18. Primary type of farming

+Land area dedicated to growing crops (compared to other land use)

+Biomes

 Climate

-- 22. Other notes:
+22. Other notes:

-LESSON 2: CRITICALLY EVALUATING FOOD PRODUCTION TECHNIQUES
+IF SSON 2: CRITICALLY EVALUATING FOOD PRODUCTION TECHNIQUES

-- 1. You just investigated various strategies for growing food.
-Based on your country's demographics and needs, which growing technique would you choose?
+1. You just investigated various strategies for growing food.
+Based on your country's demographics and needs, which growing technique

+1. would you choose?
 Justify your answer.
 Questions to consider: does the system rely on resources that are limited?
+How does the system

+deliver food to people?

+deliver lood to people:

-How does the system deliver food to people? - Where and how will the system be used?
+2. Where and how will the system be used?
 Are their limited resources such as water or adequate healthy soils?
 Explain your answer.

-2
+There and now will the system be used.
+The their limited resources such as water or adequate fleating sons.
+Explain your answer.

-LESSON 3: WHO CARES?
+LES SSON 3: WHO CARES?
 STAKEHOLDERS!

+1. Which stakeholder are you representing?

+2.

+number of ways.
+Do you believe we can simply grow more food to solve this issue in your country?
+Explain.